Your big day is the perfect chance to share your commitment and connection with your closest loved ones.

 Making The Transition From Ceremony to Reception

 Regardless of whether you have separate venues for your wedding and reception, one important aspect that couples can easily overlook during the planning process is ensuring a smooth transition from ceremony to reception.
 Like any important event, timing and direction are crucial to success, even if your guest list is on the smaller side.
 Planning ahead will save you, as well as your guests, stress and ensure that everyone enjoys the day as it unfolds.
 Key factors to consider include:

-One of first, and most important aspects, of planning your reception is finding your venue.
+One of the first and most important aspects of planning your reception is finding your venue.
 Choosing the right location ensures everyone will be comfortable and able to enjoy the festivities in style.
-To make sure you snag your dream spot, as well as your perfect set up, you’ll want to keep the following in mind:
+To make sure you snag your dream spot as well as your perfect set up, you’ll want to:

 Keep Capacity and Guest Needs In Mind

 Your guest list will play a large role in helping to decide whether a venue is the right fit for your reception or not.
 Too much space can leave the room feeling empty and gaunt, whereas too many guests in a smaller area can be uncomfortable and create a hazard.
 Choose a venue that gives your wedding party enough space to move with ease to avoid your guests feeling cramped.